an AI-driven smart glasses that can recognize objects and texts,

 Start talking with blind users as soon as possible.

 Participants & Recruitment

-I recruited our participants by reaching out to some associates and faculty, as well as to nonprofit organizations that work and support blind communities; such as the UW Disability Center, Seattle Deafblind Service Center, and American Council of the Blind.
+For the primary research, I recruited our participants by reaching out to some associates and faculty, as well as to nonprofit organizations that work and support blind communities; such as the UW Disability Center, Seattle Deafblind Service Center, and the American Council of the Blind.

-Our participants’ age ranged from 19 to 60 since we wanted to understand if age had any effect on online shopping behaviors.
-Additionally, we did not have any technical knowledge requirements other than being able to use the Internet, as we also did not want to exclude participants due to the level of technical proficiency.
+I recruited a total of 10 participants, ages ranged from 19-60, who identify as "completely blind with no vision" and have shopped online in the past 30 days.
+I did not have any technical knowledge requirements other than being able to use the Internet, as I did not want to exclude participants due to the level of technical proficiency.

 Miro board screenshot

 Moreover, current technologies require users to potentially use two hands to complete a task and do not provide any haptic feedback on error cases.
 That's why we validated our idea by focusing on something that is real-time, hands-free with troubleshooting practices.

 From the competitive analysis, I found out that currently existing computer vision technologies such as Seeing AI are pretty helpful to blind users while recognizing objects and texts.
 However, there are still some usability issues such as requiring users to aim the camera on an object directly and taking a clear picture for successful recognition.